nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

       :arrow_right: Also give us the information about __storage of the samples__ or if they can be __destroyed afterwards__!

-> Example &ndash; the first sampleset has 20 samples and your project-number is 23-0065:
+> Example &ndash; the first sample set has 20 samples and your project-number is 23-0065:
 >
-> - The final numbering in the samplesheet would be: __23-0065_001__ up to __23-0065_020__
+> - The final numbering in the sample sheet would be: __23-0065_001__ up to __23-0065_020__
 > - The sample box must be labeled with __23-0065_01__
 > - The sample tubes must then be labelled with __001__ up to __020__
-> - If you provide another sample set, the numbering on the tubes and in the samplesheet are consecutive for all samples.
+> - If you provide another sample set, the numbering on the tubes and in the sample sheet are consecutive for all samples.
->

 - __Metadata__ - the sheet is called 'Study' or 'Assay'